-After reviewing the background information, the documents submitted by Complainant, witness statements, and the applicable law, I believe that if the allegations as stated are true, they would result in a violation of the PBC Code of Ethics §2-443(a), Misuse of public office or employment by Respondent.
-Therefore, it is my recommendation that this matter be found LEGALLY SUFFICIENT under Section 2-260(a)(2), Procedure on Complaints Filed, Legal sufficiency of complaints, of the PBC Commission on Ethics Ordinance and request that a formal investigation begin into this complaint.
+After reviewing the background information, the documents submitted by Complainant, witness statements obtained during the inquiry, and the applicable law, I believe that if the allegations as stated are true, they would result in a violation of the PBC Code of Ethics §2-443(b), Corrupt Misuse of official position by Respondent.
+Therefore, it is my recommendation that this matter be found to be LEGALLY SUFFICIENT under Section 2-260(a)(2), Procedure on Complaints Filed, Legal sufficiency of complaints, of the PBC Commission on Ethics Ordinance and request that a formal investigation begin into this sworn Complaint.